There May Be More to Making a Choice Than You Think

 Disadvantages of Two-Story Homes

-1. It’s the stairs – they can take up to 100 square feet of space and raise the cost of construction.
+1. It’s the stairs – they can take up to 100 square feet of space and raise the construction cost.
 Yes, they can be beautiful, add an aesthetic and dramatic element to the home – especially those grand, spiral ones.
 However, they can be dangerous since they present a safety hazard for children and older people.

 3. It’s noisier because of the activity on both floors.

-4. Ceiling heights are usually lower than the ones in single-level homes – so there is a lack of height variety from one room to the other.
+4. Ceiling heights are usually lower than those in single-level homes – so there is a lack of height variety from one room to the other.
 The lower ceilings also limit the option for skylights.

 As you consider – and weigh – all of the advantages and harsh realities of both the one-story and two-story designs, ask yourself if it really matters which one you choose.
 You can make either one your dream home … because, ultimately, your choice comes down to your family’s needs and lifestyle.